kellyav/isat_2020/githubguides/commit_error_fix.md

 2. Leave blank to abort the commit.

 Then, Hit the 'esc' key, type **":wq"** and hit enter.
+In order for the message to be saved correctly you need to write it and then quit to exit out of it.
+Thus, the w and q.

 If you chose option one, then the commit is cancelled and youll have to type 'git commit -m "message"' all over again.
 If you chose option two, then the commit will occur and youre good to go for the next step of the upload process.